makersacademy/chitter-challenge/README.md

 As a Maker
 So that I can post messages on Chitter as me
 I want to sign up for Chitter

+As a Maker
+So that only I can post messages on Chitter as me
+I want to log in to Chitter

+As a Maker
+So that I can avoid others posting messages on Chitter as me I want to log out of Chitter
 ```